pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 To deploy Pega Platform, you must finalize a number of parameters in the pega.yaml Helm chart.
 Pega maintains a repository of Helm charts that are required to deploy Pega Platform using Helm, including a generic version of this chart.
 You will use the pega.yaml file to set customization parameters that are specific to your deployment.

 To customize this file, you must download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
-To simplify the instruction, you can download the file to the \<platform\>-demo fold you have already created on your local system.
+To simplify the instruction, you can download the file to the \pks-demo folder you have already created on your local system.
 By customizing these parameters, you are configuring these required conditions:

 - Specify that this is an PKS deployment.